kubernetes/enhancements/keps/sig-storage/2639-secret-protection/README.md

 #### Story 3

-A user really would like to delete a secret inspite that it is used by other resources.
+A user really would like to delete a secret despite that it is used by other resources.
 The user force delete the secret while it is used by other resources, and the secret isn't protected and is actually deleted.

 ### Notes/Constraints/Caveats (Optional)